What are the best shooting modes to use and why?

 Sets a wide aperture for shallow depth of field to blur the background.

 Macro mode is great for close-up shots of subjects smaller than your hand, such as flowers and insects.
 You need to get really close to your subject, so you’ll need a macro lens that can focus at really short distances.
-If your lens is not a macro lens and it’s struggling to focus, it’s because you’re too close.
+If your lens isn’t a macro lens and it’s struggling to focus, it’s because you’re too close.

 5. Night portrait mode